-First Floor, Student Services Center
+First Floor, Student Services Center, located in The Admissions and Records Office.

 Golden West College is accredited by the California State Approving Agency for Veterans Education for the training of veterans seeking benefits under state and federal regulations.

 School Certifying Official (SCO)